Validating Bayesian Inference Algorithms with Simulation-Based Calibration: Extending Simulation-Based Calibration

 \subsection{Mitigating the Effect of Autocorrelation}

-As we saw in Section \ref{interpretation}, SBC histograms will deviate from uniformity if the posterior samples are correlated, making it difficult to identify any bias in the samples.
+As we saw in Section \ref{interpretation}, SBC histograms will deviate from uniformity if the posterior samples are dependent, making it difficult to identify any bias in the samples.
 Unfortunately this limits the utility of the ideal SBC procedure when applied to Markov chain Monte Carlo (MCMC) algorithms.
-Given the popularity of these algorithms in practice, and the consequent need for validation schemes, however, it would be highly beneficial to mitigate the effects of autocorrelation to best utilize the SBC procedure.
-Fortunately, we can readily ameliorate the effects of autocorrelation with an appropriate thinning scheme.
+Given the popularity of these algorithms in practice, and the consequent need for validation schemes, we turn now to ameliorating the effects of autocorrelation with an appropriate thinning scheme.

 Under certain ergodicity conditions, Markov chain Monte Carlo estimators achieve a central limit theorem,

 where $\mathbb{E}[f]$ is the posterior expectation of a function $f$, $\mathbb{V}[f]$ is the variance of $f$, and $N_{\mathrm{eff}}[f]$ is the effective sample size for $f$,